AliRaza198/OnlineQuizCheck/README.md

 2) If the user changed the tab the messege through JSON is saved in the local Database.
 3) In Form Submission, When user Fill up the form and getting save it then the data saved through JSON in the local Database.
 4) As the data saved, An alert message open on the top of screen.
+5) Add Camera Code to File for Cam Recording.

 GitHub Link: https://github.com/AliRaza198/OnlineQuizCheck.git
 Website Link: https://sunny-starship-950148.netlify.app/